-The OML 127 and OML 130 PSAs have farmin agreements with Farmfa Oil and SAPETRO, respectively, as the concessionaires.
-Prime's current equity interest in the non-unitised part of OML 127 PSA is 8%, while its funding interest is 20%.
-Although privately held Nigerian company Famfa Oil is the official operator of the block, the duties of the operator are delegated to a subsidiary of Chevron, which has an equity interest of 32% in OML 127 PSA and a funding interest of 80%.
+The PML 52 and PMLs 2, 3, 4 and PPL 261 PSAs have farmin agreements with Famfa Oil and SAPETRO, respectively, as the concessionaires.
+Prime's current equity interest in the non-unitised part of PML 52 PSA is 8%, while its funding interest is 20%.
+Although privately held Nigerian company Famfa Oil is the official operator of the block, the duties of the operator are delegated to a subsidiary of Chevron, which has an equity interest of 32% in PML 52 PSA and a funding interest of 80%.
 Famfa Oil holds the remaining equity interest of 60% in the license.
 However, cost oil and recovery oil remain 80% and 20% for Chevron and Prime, respectively, as Famfa Oil does not contribute to costs.

-Prime's current equity interest in OML 130 PSA is 32%, while its funding interest is 40% wherein it carries 40% of a 20% (i.e. 8%) share of the costs of privately held Nigerian company SAPETRO, the original owner of the Concession.
+Prime's current equity interest in PMLs 2, 3, 4 and PPL 261 PSA is 32%, while its funding interest is 40% wherein it carries 40% of a 20% (i.e. 8%) share of the costs of privately held Nigerian company SAPETRO, the original owner of the Concession.
 Although SAPETRO is the official operator of the block, the duties of the operator are delegated to TUPNI.
-TUPNI has an equity interest of 48% in OML 130 PSA and a funding interest of 60%, wherein it carries 60% of a 20% (i.e. 12%) share of the costs of SAPETRO, which holds the remaining equity interest of 20% in the OML 130 PSA.
+TUPNI has an equity interest of 48% in PMLs 2, 3, 4 and PPL 261 PSA and a funding interest of 60%, wherein it carries 60% of a 20% (i.e. 12%) share of the costs of SAPETRO, which holds the remaining equity interest of 20% in the PMLs 2, 3, 4 and PPL 261 PSA.

-2. Block 3B/4B South Africa (26.25%, working interest at February 26, 2024)
+2. Block 3B/4B South Africa (18.00%, working interest at February 27, 2025)

 In July 2019, the Company through its wholly owned subsidiary, Africa Oil SA Corp., entered into a definitive farmout agreement with Azinam Limited to acquire a 20% participating interest and operatorship in the Exploration Right for Block 3B/4B, offshore South Africa.
 The farmout was fully completed in February 2020 with Africa Oil SA Corp. becoming the operator of the Block.

 On July 11, 2023, the Company announced that it had entered into an agreement to increase its operated working interest in Block 3B/4B by 6.25% to 26.25%.
 The Company signed an agreement with Azinam Limited, a wholly owned subsidiary of Eco, to acquire the 6.25% interest for a total cash consideration of \$10.5 million.
 The first tranche of \$2.5 million was paid during the three months period ended September 30, 2023.
 Completion occurred on January 19, 2024, increasing the Company's operated working interest to 26.25% and triggering payment by the Company of the second tranche of consideration for the transfer in an amount of \$2.5 million.
-A third tranche of \$4.0 million will be payable to Eco upon the completion of a farm-out deal to a third party and a final tranche of \$1.5 million upon spudding of the first exploration well on the Block.
+A third tranche of \$4.0 million was paid to Eco upon the completion of a farmout deal to a third party on August 28, 2024 and a final tranche of \$1.5 million will be payable upon spudding of the first exploration well on the Block.